Why Gaming Performance Sometimes Drops After Windows Updates

 In fact, Nvidia had to release a hotfix driver specifically to fix FPS loss caused by a Windows update

-2. Windows Changes GPU Behavior
+2. How Windows Can Change GPU Scheduling and Power Behavior

 Some updates change how Windows handles: